-The scheme is monitored by cameras on roads across the congestion charge zone, which read car number plates and cross-references them against a register of cars that have paid the charge.
+The scheme is monitored by cameras on roads across the congestion charge zone.
+These read car number plates and cross-reference them against a register of cars that have paid the charge.

-Drivers can pay the charge in advance or on the day of travel, but if they forget they can pay up until midnight the following day, but will incur a £2 surcharge, taking the total charge to £12.
+Drivers can pay the £15 charge in advance or on the day of travel.
 There are several methods of payment, including telephone, text message, post, online or in a shop.
 Failure to pay risks a penalty charge notice of £180, reduced to £90 if paid within 14 days.
 The fine rises to £270 if it is not paid within 28 days.

-Groups exempt from paying the congestion charge and those eligible for discounts include people with disabilities, residents living within the congestion zone, emergency services and breakdown recovery vehicles, taxis, and drivers of alternative fuel vehicles.
+Groups exempt from paying the congestion charge and those eligible for discounts include people with disabilities, residents living within the congestion zone, emergency services and breakdown recovery vehicles, and taxis.
+Fully electric cars are ‘congestion charge exempt’ until 2025.

-The mayor of London, Ken Livingstone, introduced the congestion charge at £5 a day in February 2003 with the aim of reducing traffic congestion in and around the charging zone.
-It was increased to £8 a day from July 2005 and to £10 from January 2011.
+The first Mayor of London, Ken Livingstone, introduced the congestion charge at £5 a day in February 2003 with the aim of reducing traffic congestion in and around the charging zone.

 Among other aims, the congestion charge is meant to reduce the length of journeys within the congestion zone, improve bus services and encourage motorists to use public transport instead of their cars.